SandraCoburn/ConwayGameOfLife/README.md

 CAs have been used in biological and chemical simulations and other areas of research, such as CA-based computer processors, and other numeric techniques.

 ---
-**This project was created using RCA, Javascript, React Router, immer library and CSS.**
+**This project was created using CRA, Javascript, React Router, immer library and CSS.**
 ---
 ## General Rules: